Academic press: A comprehensive introduction

 Traditional publishing

-Objective: Traditional publishing encompasses various genres and subjects, including fiction, non-fiction and academic works.
+Objective: Traditional publishing encompasses various genres and subjects in fiction and non-fiction.
 The primary aim is to produce commercially viable books that appeal to a broad audience.

 Process: Traditional publishers typically acquire manuscripts through literary agents or direct submissions.
-Before publication, manuscripts undergo editorial review, editing, design and marketing processes.
+Before publication, manuscripts undergo editorial review, editing and design; later the publisher advertises in on the market.

 Self-publishing

-Objective: Self-publishing allows authors to independently publish their work without the involvement of a traditional publisher or academic press.
+Objective: Self-publishing allows authors to independently publish their work without the involvement of a publisher.
 The primary goal is to retain creative control and ownership of the publishing process.

 Process: In self-publishing, authors oversee all aspects of the publishing process, including editing, formatting, cover design and distribution.
 Authors can choose from various self-publishing platforms to make their books available in digital and print formats.

-Target audience: Self-published authors often target niche audiences or specific interest groups.
-While some self-published works may achieve commercial success, the primary focus is often on reaching a more targeted readership.
+Target audience: Traditionally, self-published authors often targeted niche audiences or specific interest groups.
+Nowadays, with the rise of self-publishing, some self-published works achieve commercial and global success.

 What is the difference between an academic press and an academic for-profit publisher?

-The primary differences between academic presses and for-profit academic publishers like Springer, Wiley and Elsevier lie in their ownership structure, business models and, sometimes, their publication focus.
-In summary, while academic presses and for-profit academic publishers contribute to scholarly publishing, they differ in ownership structure, business model, publication focus and editorial processes.
-Academic presses often prioritise scholarly impact and may operate on a non-profit or mission-driven basis.
-At the same time, for-profit publishers are profit-driven entities with a broader range of publications and revenue streams.
+The main differences between academic presses and for-profit academic publishers like Springer, Wiley and Elsevier lie in their ownership structure, business models and, sometimes, their publication focus.
+Although both contribute to scholarly publishing, academic presses often prioritise scholarly impact and may operate on a non-profit or mission-driven basis.
+In contrast, for-profit publishers are profit-driven entities with a broader range of publications and revenue streams.

 Ownership and structure